sergiotocalini/virbix/README.md

 # virbix
 Zabbix KVM Monitoring

-This script is part of a monitoring solution that allows monitoring several services and applications.
+This script is part of a monitoring solution that allows to monitor several services and applications.

 For more information about this monitoring solution please check out this post